gvwilson/sdxjs/code-generator/index.md

 -   Find all function declaration nodes
 -   Insert a node to increment an entry in a global variable `__counters`
 -   Add text to create the counters

+<%- include('/inc/fig.html', {
+    id: 'code-generator-counting',
+    img: '/static/tools-small.jpg',
+    alt: 'Counting invocations',
+    cap: 'Modifying a function to count the number of times it is called.',
+    fixme: true
+}) %>

 <%- include('/inc/multi.html', {pat: 'multi-func-counter.*', fill: 'js out'}) %>